fermads/intestify/readme.md

 ﻿# intestify

-Client side JavaScript unit tests and code coverage with fixtures, ajax mock, Gulp and Grunt support combining Jasmine, Istanbul and Phantom in one module
+Client side framework for unit tests and code coverage with fixtures, ajax mock, ESNext, Gulp and Grunt support combining Babel, Jasmine, Istanbul and Phantom in one module

-- Jasmine v2.3.4 for unit tests and Istanbul for test coverage
+- Jasmine v2.3.4 for unit tests and Istanbul for code coverage
-- Tests run on Phantom 1.9.8 (included) or 2.0.0
+- Tests run on Phantom 1.9.8 (included) or 2.0.0 (tested)
-- Babel (ES Next) support for source and spec files
+- Babel (ESNext) support for source and spec files
 - Easy Gulp integration.
-Works as a Grunt plugin
+Also works as a Grunt plugin
-- Fixtures auto load
-- Includes Jasmine ajax mock
+- Includes Jasmine ajax mock and fixtures auto load
 - Istanbul outputs summary to console and full reports to file
-- Jasmine reports to console and to JUnit XML file for CI
+- Jasmine reports to console and to JUnit XML for CI
 - Spec runner can also run in a full browser
-- Polyfill Function.bind for Phantom 1.9

 With focus on performance, everything runs on file://.
 No server start/stop and no net socket communication between Jasmine, Phantom or Node.
 It uses stdio.